trixi-framework/HOHQMesh/Documentation/docs/InteractiveAPI.md

 			INTEGER              :: N
 			REAL(KIND=C_DOUBLE)  :: connectivityArray(4,N)
         	INTEGER(C_INT)       :: errFlag

+	Fills connectivityArray(4,j) with node IDs of the four corners of element j
 - **Array of element edge curves**

 - **Array of element boundary names**

 ## Setters

-Setters would be used for setting parameters, as a way around using a control file.
-However, the project was written to be immutable (not, by design, but by function) so it will take some work to allow access to and edit individual objects stored within a project.
-(And downstream effects: For example, changing the background mesh size requires re-computing the discrete boundary curves.)
+Setters would be used for setting parameters, as a way to override values set in a control file.

+- **Set the polynomial order of the boundaries**

+		SUBROUTINE HML_SetPolynomialOrder(cPtr, n, errFlag)  BIND(C)

 ## Utility Functions